drupol/master-thesis/src/thesis/2-reproducibility.typ

 remains stable.

-Listing files relies on the low-level #gls("POSIX", long: false) call `readdir`, which itself is dependent on the filesystem in use and therefore doesn't guarantee any consistent ordering.
+Listing files relies on the low-level #gls("POSIX", long: false) call `readdir`, which itself is dependent on the filesystem in use and therefore does not guarantee any consistent ordering.

 #info-box(kind: "info")[